Cathy347Le/made-from-scratch/notes.md

 - THEN/CATCH method - render the error message on the browser instead of console.log the error
 - ASYNC/AWAIT handles error using the TRY/CATCH structure, but can be messy when you have so many routes to do.
 You can use express-async-handler to handle your exceptions in a cleaner way
+- ErrorHandler.js moved to Middleware folder and reference to function on server.js should be at the top.
+Middleware runs in order that you define.

 ### Things to do Later